NIGHTMARE NEIGHBOUR: Police and council teamed up to evict South Shields resident

 The Old Post Office on Broughton Road in South Shields had gradually become a hive for anti-social behaviour, attracting drug users and many of the town’s transient community.

-With local residents fed up with regular disturbances – often at unsociable hours - and concerned about the number of people residing at the property, police and South Tyneside Council teamed up to look closer at the issues.
+With local residents fed up with regular disturbances from the nightmare neighbour – often at unsociable hours - and concerned about the number of people residing at the property, police and South Tyneside Council teamed up to look closer at the issues.

 Officers have been called out to the address on more than 40 separate occasions since January 2019, including 21 times last year alone for a range of alleged offences including anti-social behaviour, assault and criminal damage.